MeenaEaswaran/BMI-5332-Statistical-Analysis-of-Genomic-Data/README.md

 - Mahi, N. Al, Najafabadi, M. F., Pilarczyk, M., Kouril, M., & Medvedovic, M. (2019).
 GREIN: An Interactive Web Platform for Re-analyzing GEO RNA-seq Data.
 Scientific Reports, 9(1). https://doi.org/10.1038/S41598-019-43935-8

-- Miller, M. A., Danhorn, T., Cruickshank-Quinn, C. I., Leach, S. M., Jacobson, S., Strand, M. J., Reisdorph, N. A., Bowler, R. P., Petrache, I., & Kechris, K. (2017).
-Gene and metabolite time-course response to cigarette smoking in mouse lung and plasma.
-PLoS ONE, 12(6), e0178281. https://doi.org/10.1371/JOURNAL.PONE.0178281

 - Zhou, Y., Zhou, B., Pache, L., Chang, M., Khodabakhshi, A. H., Tanaseichuk, O., Benner, C., & Chanda, S. K. (2019).
 Metascape provides a biologist-oriented resource for the analysis of systems-level datasets.
 Nature Communications 2019 10:1, 10(1), 1–10. https://doi.org/10.1038/s41467-019-09234-6

 ---

 For questions or issues, please contact the repository maintainer.
-Refer to the [final class paper] for detailed information and results.
+Refer to the [final class paper](Assets/BMI5332_Easwaran_Meena_Final_project_report.pdf) for detailed information and results.

 This repository is **solely for educational purposes and serves as a backup** for my graduate school assignments related to the **BMI 5332: Statistical Analysis of Genomic Data** course at McWilliams School of Biomedical Informatics at UTHealth Houston.